 We’ve also included the initial teaser trailer for Breath of the Wild 2 from 2019, which may give a better look at the story and why Hyrule is once again in danger.

-It’s evident that something very, very bad is going down in Hyrule, and that’s after Calamity Ganon has already been banished from the land by the Hero of Time.
-Link clearly can’t catch a break.
+It’s evident something very, very bad is going down in Hyrule.
+The desecrated body very much looks like Ganon – but this game takes place after Ganon has already been banished from the land by the Hero of Time.

-Both Link and Zelda play a prominent part in the trailer, enraptured by whatever spooky occurence has befallen them.
-It seems that whatever they encounter has a major impact on the land of Hyrule, perhaps flooding it with monsters and demons we must content with.
+Both Link and Zelda play a prominent part in the trailer, enraptured by whatever spooky occurrence has befallen them.
+It seems that whatever they encounter has a major impact on the land of Hyrule, perhaps flooding it with monsters and demons we must contend with.